pekkah/tanka-graphql/docs/0-getting-started/04-server.md

 >
 > * [Server](2-server/0-common.html)

-Tanka Server provides to server components which can be used together or separately.
+Tanka Server provides two server components which can be used together or separately.

 * SignalR - server built on top of SignalR Core